Siege of Alexandria

 Summary

-The Siege of Alexandria ended with the capitulation of French forces to the British, bringing an end to the French presence in Egypt.
+The siege of Alexandria ended with the capitulation of French forces to the British, ending the French presence in Egypt.
+From 17 August to 2 September 1801, Belliard surrendered after Cairo's capitulation on 27 June; it was the last action of the Egyptian campaign.

 Historical context